-I began as a supportive daughter and found my way to screaming monologues and asking her if she wanted to go blind from diabetes.
-Her rollercoaster blood sugar numbers had me in tears.
-It really did not bother her as much as it did me.
+I began as a supportive daughter and found my way to a screaming monologue asking my mother if she wanted to go blind from her diabetes.
+The roller coaster blood sugar readings had me in tears.
+It did not bother her as much as it did me.
 It wasn’t until she was legally blind form her diabetes and recovering from vascular surgery in the hospital that she said, “If I knew this was going to happen, I would have taken better care of my diabetes.”
 This was my moment of surrender.

 Publicly shamed and reprimanded by her physician for being non-compliant, my mother viewed her diabetes diagnosis as her fault, a lack of discipline.
 She also comes from a time where counseling was for the insane.
 Women did not exercise.
 Support groups were few and far between and the Internet was not what it is today.
 Most importantly, she miscalculated the impact of the role her mother and grandmother had in shaping her health.
 They were not the best models.

 To all the mothers out there, the good and the challenged, Happy Mother’s Day!
-Never underestimate the impact you have on your children.
+Never underestimate the impact you have on your children’s health.